-To Improve Participation – Positive Learning & Development in youth sports but mainly youth soccer.
+To Improve Participation – Positive Learning & Development in youth sports and football – updated 2015

 The Coach Diary

-Is looking to assist coaches, parents, administrators, officials and anyone interested in coaching kids throughout Ireland and abroad, by providing them with content that can change the way we coach today.
+Is looking to assist coaches, parents, administrators, officials and anyone interested in coaching kids throughout Ireland and abroad, by providing them with content that can change the way we coached yesterday.

-I believe that as coaches we can teach the kids so much more than just winning.
-We should be focusing on developing players technique, game intelligence and life lessons through sport.
+I believe that as coaches we can teach the kids so much more than just wanting to winning.
+We should be focusing on developing players technical skills, game intelligence and instil a life long love for sport and exercise.
 It’s about giving the children control of their game.
-We can make them mentally tough by teaching them to focus on effort rather than result.

-Is to try and get coaches thinking more about the technical side of the game, about PLAYER development and a little less about tactics to win or just winning all the time, particularly at a younger age (SSG).
+Is to try and get us all thinking more about the technical side of the game, about PLAYER development and a little less about tactical or just winning all the time, particularly at a younger age (SSG).
 It is up to the governing bodies that facilitate the sport to lead by example and implement better coaching standards, better structures and teaching for everyone involved.

 When you’re focused on winning, even with a group of 8-year-olds, you tend to focus on different things.
 You focus on gaining tactical advantages rather than emphasising the development of the players.
 And when you’re focused on tactics, it makes more sense to focus on players staying in specific positions. this prevents players from learning the game in different positions.

-- U8s and U9s should not be travelling long distance to play 30 minutes of football.
+- U8s and U9s should not be travelling long distance to play 30 minutes of football and some only getting 10 mins.

 - Club should be organising in-house blitz over several hours were everyone get lots of football.